KareemShaban1/task_1/README.md

 - Run __php artisan migrate --seed__
 - Start local server by executing __php artisan serve__
 - Open new terminal and navigate to the project root directory
-- OR Use Test Case class called OrderTest__ using PHPUnit
+- Use Test Case class called OrderTest__ using PHPUnit

 - - - - -